rvinas/HYFA/README.md

    INDIVIDUAL2.
 55, 1
    INDIVIDUAL3, 49, 1
    ```

+   See the notebook `hyfa_tutorial.ipynb` for an overview of the data format and main features of HYFA.

 2. Run the script `train_gtex.py` to train HYFA.
 This uses the default hyperparameters from `config/default.yaml`.
 After training, the model will be stored in your current working directory.
 We recommend training the model on a GPU machine (training takes between 15 and 30 minutes on a NVIDIA TITAN Xp).